 Seo BB, et al. (2006) In vivo complementation of complex I by the yeast Ndi1 enzyme.
 Possible application for treatment of Parkinson disease.
 J Biol Chem 281(20):14250-5

-Abstract: Recent studies suggest that dysfunction of the NADH-quinone oxidoreductase (complex I) is associated with a number of human diseases, including neurodegenerative disorders such as Parkinson's disease (PD).
-We have previously shown that the single-subunit rotenone-insensitive NADH-quinone oxidoreductase (Ndi1) of Saccharomyces cerevisiae mitochondria can restore NADH oxidation in complex I-deficient mammalian cells.
-The Ndi1 enzyme is insensitive to complex I inhibitors such as rotenone and 1-methyl-4-phenylpyridinium ion known as a metabolite of 1-methyl-4-phenyl-1,2,3,6-tetrahydropyridine (MPTP).
-To test the possible use of the NDI1 gene as a therapeutic agent in vivo, we chose a mouse model of PD.
-The NDI1-recombinant adeno-associated virus particles (rAAV-NDI1) were injected unilaterally into the substantia nigra (SN) of mice.
+Abstract: Recent studies suggest that dysfunction of the NADH-quinone oxidoreductase (complex I) is associated with a number of human diseases, including neurodegenerative disorders such as Parkinson disease.
+We have shown previously that the single subunit rotenone-insensitive NADH-quinone oxidoreductase (Ndi1) of Saccharomyces cerevisiae mitochondria can restore NADH oxidation in complex I-deficient mammalian cells.
+The Ndi1 enzyme is insensitive to complex I inhibitors such as rotenone and 1-methyl-4-phenylpyridinium ion, known as a metabolite of 1-methyl-4-phenyl-1,2,3,6-tetrahydropyridine (MPTP).
+To test the possible use of the NDI1 gene as a therapeutic agent in vivo, we chose a mouse model of Parkinson disease.
+The NDI1-recombinant adeno-associated virus particles (rAAV-NDI1) were injected unilaterally into the substantia nigra of mice.
 The animals were then subjected to treatment with MPTP.
-The degree of neurodegeneration in the nigrostriatal system was assessed immunohistochemically through the analysis of tyrosine hydroxylase (TH) and glial fibrillary acidic protein (GFAP).
-It was evident that the SN neurons on the side used for injection of rAAV-NDI1 retained a high level of TH-positive cells and that the ipsilateral striatum exhibited significantly less denervation than the contralateral striatum.
+The degree of neurodegeneration in the nigrostriatal system was assessed immunohistochemically through the analysis of tyrosine hydroxylase and glial fibrillary acidic protein.
+It was evident that the substantia nigra neurons on the side used for injection of rAAV-NDI1 retained a high level of tyrosine hydroxylase-positive cells, and the ipsilateral striatum exhibited significantly less denervation than the contralateral striatum.
 Furthermore, striatal concentrations of dopamine and its metabolites in the hemisphere that received rAAV-NDI1 were substantially higher than those of the untreated hemisphere, reaching more than 50% of the normal levels.
 These results indicate that the expressed Ndi1 protein elicits resistance to MPTP-induced neuronal injury.
 The present study is the first successful demonstration of complementation of complex I by the Ndi1 enzyme in animals.

 Topics addressed in this paper